 Loading IndicatorLoading Indicator

-Walter Bloomberg reported on April 21 that Pakistani Foreign Minister Ishaq Dar called on both sides to prolong the ceasefire and continue diplomatic talks.
+Walter Bloomberg reported on April 21 that Pakistani Foreign Minister Ishaq Dar asked both sides to prolong the truce and continue diplomatic discussions.

-Pakistan is preparing to host a second round of negotiations and says dialogue is the only path to regional stability.
+Pakistan is preparing for a second round of talks and says dialogue is the only path to regional stability.

-The current two-week ceasefire is due to expire on Wednesday, and it remains unclear whether talks will proceed.
-President Donald Trump has signaled the truce could end.
+The current two-week temporary ceasefire is due to expire on Wednesday, though it remains unclear whether negotiations will proceed.
+President Donald Trump has indicated the truce could end.

-Iran has not formally confirmed its participation in the negotiations, though it has indicated to mediating countries that it may send a delegation, the report said.
+Iran has not formally confirmed its participation in the talks, though it has signaled to mediators that it may send a delegation, the report said.

-Markets are watching whether the ceasefire is extended and whether talks continue as key factors for easing Middle East tensions and stabilizing energy markets.
+Markets are watching whether the ceasefire is extended and whether talks continue, viewing both as key factors in easing Middle East tensions and stabilizing energy markets.

 JH Kim